Bennie

 They often sleep cuddled together.
 When we provide their dust bath bin, Picchu always jumps in first.
 Mika happily bathes in the dust outside the bin that Picchu spilled.
 Through their work with young clients, these gals have found that humans are pretty awesome.
 Instead of being held and cuddled, they prefer to stand on your palms and touch noses.
 Watching them eat is a favorite pastime for all.
 They enjoy chewing sticks by eating them like corn on the cob!

-We took in several Polish bunnies ranging in ages from 2 - 9.
-They have not experienced a bunny life or the life a loved bunny living with humans.
-Living in small, individual cages, they have not been able to be social, or to race around, bucking, standing, and being joyful.
-As products of the breeding industry, they have spent their life as potential producers of the "perfect specimen" for show and competition.
+We took in several Polish bunnies ranging in ages from 2 - 9 in 2016.
+They had not experienced a bunny life or the life a loved bunny living with humans.
+Living in small, individual cages, they had not been able to be social, or to race around, bucking, standing, and being joyful.
+As products of the breeding industry, they had spent their life as potential producers of the "perfect specimen" for show and competition.
 Our goal is to transition them from producers to part of the family.

 Bruce Bunny